 The other tests that we have are fecal occult blood tests of the stool.
 So FIT test or FOBTs.
 Those tests for microscopic blood in the stools.
 And that could be a sign of a bleeding polyp or bleeding cancer.
 Now, if that's positive, you know, the road leads to colonoscopy.
 And those, you'd only have to do it every year and there's no preparation involved.
 There's also the CT colonography that you would do.
 It's a CT scan, basically, a specialized CT scan.
 It does require preparation.
 You'd have to do that every five years.
 It's great for finding polyps over a centimeter that are raised above the mucosa.
 However, it doesn't see the flat ones all that well.
 And again, it's that one's positive, you have to get a colonoscopy.

 There's also a flexible sigmoidoscopy.
 That's where you only go up partially into the colon.
 I do not suggest this.
-It's kind of akin to getting a mammogram of only one breast versus both breasts.
+It's kind of akin to getting a mammogram of only one breast versus both breast.
 It's basically an incomplete inspection of the colon.
 It leaves out about half of the colon that's not inspected and, you know, potential pathology, malignancy, or polyps.

 There's also a capsule endoscopy where you swallow a little tablet with a lightened camera on both ends of the tablet.
 And it basically films your entire gastrointestinal tract as it makes its way down.
 And then it relays those images to our computer and then we can read it again and see if there's any pathology that way.
 Again, if that's positive, we'd have to undergo colonoscopies.